-The Center for Information Technology & Privacy Law
+The Center for Intellectual Property, Information & Privacy Law

 2014 International Moot Court Competition Rules

 § 1000: Organization and Administration of the Competition

 The John Marshall Law School in Chicago, Illinois, sponsors the annual John Marshall Law School Moot Court Competition in Information Technology and Privacy Law.
 The competition is a project of the John Marshall Law School's Center for Information Technology and Privacy Law, and is presented in cooperation with the Moot Court Executive Board of the John Marshall Law School.
 The competition is conducted under the supervision of the Moot Court Competition Committee.
 The committee has authority to interpret the competition rules, to resolve any complaints or disputes in connection with the competition, and to amend these rules.
 Decisions of the committee regarding any aspect of this competition are final.

 § 1010: Teams

 A team consists of two or three members.
 Only two team members will be permitted to argue within a single round of oral arguments, but all team members may participate in oral arguments during the course of the competition.

 - Team members must be matriculated in a full or part-time program in the law school they represent.

 A law school may enter only one team, and is registered when the committee accepts the team’s application and registration fee and notifies the team that its application has been accepted.
 The registration fee will not be refunded in the event a registered team withdraws or defaults.